RoshniRanaDS27/Matplotlib_PymaceuticalsData_Visualization/README.md

 # Pymaceuticals Data Analysis
  Applied Matplotlib data and library knowledge to a real-world situation and dataset.

-# Repo Direction
-- Created a new repository for this project called #Matplotlib-Data-Visualization, Cloned the new repository(remote) to local by terminal.

-- Inside my local Git repository, created a folder for "Pymaceuticals"

-- Added Jupyter notebook "(pymaceuticals_starter_Roshni.ipynb)" to this folder.
-This is the main script to run this analysis.

-- A Data folder that contains the CSV files(Raw Data) i have used.

-- Also this folder that contains "pdf" file that has the results from the conducted analysis.

-- Pushed these changes to GitHub profile by bash terminal.

 # Background
 Pymaceuticals, Inc.,
 A new pharmaceutical company that specializes in anti-cancer medications.
 Recently, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.